hashicorp/terraform-aws-consul/modules/install-consul/README.md

 configuration directory.
 If provided, the CA file is copied to `/opt/consul/tls/ca` and the server certificate/key are copied to `/opt/consul/tls` (assuming the default config path of `/opt/consul`).
 The script also sets the required permissions and file ownership.

-### Installs supervisord

-Installs [supervisord](http://supervisord.org/).
-We use it as a cross-platform supervisor to ensure Consul is started whenever the system boots and restarted if the Consul process crashes.

 ### Follow-up tasks